clirdlf/ndsa.org/groups/levels-of-preservation-group-historical.md

 ## Levels of Preservation Working Group (2018)
 The NDSA initially launched its Levels of Digital Preservation guidelines in 2013.
 The Levels’ authors wrote about the philosophy behind the publication [here](http://www.digitalpreservation.gov/documents/NDSA_Levels_Archiving_2013.pdf).
 Since that time practitioners across the globe have been working with the guidelines and some have been extending and adapting them.
 Response to and adoption of the Levels has far exceeded NDSA’s expectations.

 This new Working Group’s primary task will be to provide the methodology by which the important NDSA Levels of Preservation document can be adapted more readily—taking in the broadest possible feedback in the process.
-We will not limit the group to NDSA members, though we will strongly encourage everyone interested in this project to consider [joining the National Digital Stewardship Alliance](http://ndsa.org/get-involved/).
+We will not limit the group to NDSA members, though we will strongly encourage everyone interested in this project to consider [joining the NDSA](http://ndsa.org/get-involved/).
 The preliminary charge for this group will be to:
 - Identify those actively engaged in adapting the Levels
 - Cast a wide net for those willing to engage in updating the current version
 - Create a methodology by which disparate approaches can be fully vetted and harmonized into a Version 2.0 of the Levels